aureliusvoidcore/aureliusvoidcore.github.io/CVC5.md

   - Ensure platform-specific dependencies for Emscripten are met (refer to Emscripten's documentation for details).
   - Clone CVC5's source: `git clone https://github.com/cvc5/cvc5.git`.

-- **Configuration and Build**:
+- **Configuration and Build (with memory growth)**:
   Use CVC5's configuration script with WASM-specific flags.
 For a web-usable build, select the `JS` or `HTML` mode to include JavaScript glue code for browser integration.
+To avoid out-of-memory (OOM) aborts on larger problems, enable memory growth and increase the initial heap size.
   ```
   cd cvc5
+  ./configure.sh \
-  ./configure.sh --static --static-binary --auto-download --wasm=JS --wasm-flags='-s MODULARIZE' --name=build-wasm
+    --static --static-binary --auto-download \
+    --wasm=JS \
+    --wasm-flags='-s MODULARIZE -s ALLOW_MEMORY_GROWTH=1 -s INITIAL_MEMORY=268435456' \
+    --name=build-wasm
   cd build-wasm
   make -j$(nproc)  # Adjust for your system's thread count
   ```
   - `--wasm=JS`: Produces a `.wasm` file and `.js` glue for web or Node.js use.
   - `--wasm=HTML`: Additionally generates an `.html` file for a basic executable demo.
-  - `--wasm-flags`: Customize Emscripten settings (e.g., modularization for easier JavaScript integration; see Emscripten's settings.js for options).
+  - `--wasm-flags`: Customize Emscripten settings:
+    - `-s MODULARIZE` for cleaner integration.
+    - `-s ALLOW_MEMORY_GROWTH=1` to allow the heap to grow at runtime.
+    - `-s INITIAL_MEMORY=268435456` (256MB) to start with a larger heap; increase for big SyGuS problems.
+    - Optional: `-s MAXIMUM_MEMORY=2147483648` (2GB) to cap growth; omit to use Emscripten defaults.
   - The output files (e.g., `cvc5.wasm`, `cvc5.js`, and optionally `cvc5.html`) will be in the `build-wasm/bin` directory.

 This process statically links dependencies and results in files suitable for browser execution.
 Note that WASM builds may incur performance overhead compared to native compilations due to emulation.